geodynamics/pylith/examples/subduction-2d/README.md

-# Examples: 2-D Subduction
+# Examples: 2D Subduction

-This suite of examples simulates quasi-static interseismic and coseismic deformation for a subduction zone.
+This suite of examples simulates quasistatic interseismic and coseismic deformation for a vertical cross-section of a subduction zone.
 It is based on the 2011 M9.0 Tohoku earthquake off the east coast of Japan.

-The main features of this example are:

-* Generating a finite-element mesh using CUBIT/Trelis
-  * Nonplanar geometry
-  * Variable mesh resolution
-* Spatially variable coseismic slip and creep
-* Maxwell viscoelastic relaxation

-The example is broken up into three steps of increasing complexity.
-Step 1 focuses on the coseismic slip, Step 2 focuses on interseismic deformation, and Step 3 combines the two into a pseudo earthquake cycle deformation simulation.
-In a similar fashion as other examples, we place all of the general parameters in `pylithapp.cfg` and the parameters specific to each simulation in `stepXX_XXXX.cfg`.

-We model the crust with a linear elastic bulk constitutive model and the mantle with a linear Maxwell viscoelastic model.
-Both constitutive models use plane strain formulations in these 2-D models.

-The parameters for the bulk constitutive models are defined in
-  * `mat_concrust.spatialdb`
-  * `mat_oceancrust.spatialdb`
-  * `mat_conmantle.spatialdb`
-  * `mat_oceanmantle.spatialdb`

-The simulation will output the displacements on the ground surface at every time step, the displacements over the entire domain every 10 years, the fault slip and tractions every time step, and the stresses and strains for each material every 10 years.

 For each of the simulations, we recommend examining the displacements, stress field, and fault slip.